Updated: Jun 2

 From my heart to yours,

-Jas Bhandal is a Registered Yoga Teacher (RYT 500) with over 18 years’ experience.
+Jas Bhandal is a Registered Yoga Teacher (RYT 500) with over 20 years experience.
 She takes on a holistic approach to teaching, and has developed a lifestyle and practice centred around mindfulness.
-She works with individuals who are feeling overwhelmed and burnt-out, and helps them to regain balance, build strength, and feel like they can BREATHE again.
-She feels that life is meant to be lived with joy, gratitude, and a dedication to being present, and uses these elements to help her students connect to themselves and their communities.
+She works with individuals who want to build more resilience and calm into their lives, as well as organizations who want to build mindful leadership practices their staff.
+She feels that life is meant to be lived with joy, gratitude, and a dedication to being present, and uses these elements to help her students and clients connect to themselves and their communities.